Chandigarh

 Open Hand Monument, Chandigarh

-• Open Hand Monument: The Open Hand Monument is one of Le Corbusier’s landmarks.
-This symbol of peace and reconciliation with an open hand to both give and receive is pervasive in his architecture.
+The Open Hand Monument is one of Le Corbusier’s landmarks.
+This symbol of peace and reconciliation with an open hand to both give and receive is pervasive in his architecture around the world.
+At 26 meters in height, the monument in Chandigarh is the largest of its kind.
+It stands in Sector 1 and thus central to the city’s government area, the Capitol Complex, and it was also designed to turn with the wind.

-• Rose Garden: Rose Garden is one of the parks, gardens and other recreational facilities located in the so-called Leisure Valley in Chandigarh.
-Leisure Valley stretches lengthwise through the city, and here are themed gardens such as the Rose Garden.
+Rose Garden is one of the parks, gardens and other recreational facilities located in the so-called Leisure Valley In Chandigarh.
+Leisure Valley meanders through Chandigarh and is shaped by the natural valley depression that lies here in connection with a stream.

 Sukhna Lake, Chandigarh